 - Add marinated beef strips into the pan, spreading beef out to a single layer.
 Turn the heat up to high, cook undisturbed, turning once. (note 4) Remove beef from the pan into a bowl and set aside.

-- Add remaining 1 tbsp of oil, white parts of green onion, capsicum (bell peppers), onions and chilli (if using).
+- Add remaining 1 tablespoon of oil, white parts of green onion, capsicum (bell peppers), onions and chilli (if using).
 Stir fry on high heat for 2 minutes.

 - Add beef back into the pan, along with all the juices.
 Add green parts of green onion, green parts of green onion and ~¼ cup of water.
 Stir fry for 30 seconds on high heat.